Kitamura Sae

 Kitamura Sae (北村 紗衣; born 12 April 1983) is a Japanese scholar specialising in British literature and a literary critic.
-A graduate of King's College London, her primary areas of research are William Shakespeare, the history of performing arts, and feminist literature.
+A graduate of the University of Tokyo and King's College London, her primary areas of research are William Shakespeare, the history of performing arts, and feminist literature.
 She is also an active Wikipedian, encouraging students to translate articles from English Wikipedia to Japanese Wikipedia in her classes.

 Kitamura has been a professor at Musashi University since 2023.
 She was formerly a lecturer and associate professor at Musashi University from 2014 to 2023, and a director of the Association for Studies of Culture and Representation in 2019.
 Some of her works include Women Who Enjoyed Shakespeare's Plays, Sugar, Spice, and Something Explosive, and The Classroom of Critique.
 She also writes essays about synesthesia.

 Biography

 Early life

 Kitamura was born on 12 April 1983 in Shibetsu, Hokkaido.
 Her father is Kitamura Hiroshi, president of the regional newspaper Douhoku Nippou, and her grandfather is Kitamura Junjirō, former president of the Douhoku Nippou and a literary critic.

 Kitamura developed her interest in William Shakespeare after watching Romeo + Juliet starring Leonardo DiCaprio.
 While studying at Hokkaido Asahikawa Higashi High School, she worked as a library assistant as part of her club activities.
 During that time, she read The Second Sex and Wuthering Heights.
 Her work Drive My Car Crazy, published in The Hokkaido Shimbun Press in 2001, won the "39th Arishima Junior Prize" (第39回有島青少年文芸賞).